Nine Dragons (novel)

 Nine Dragons is the 14th novel in the Harry Bosch series and the 22nd book (21st novel) by American crime author Michael Connelly.
 It was published in the U.K. and Ireland on October 1, 2009, and worldwide on October 13, 2009.

 The novel is partly set in Hong Kong, where Bosch's daughter Maddie and ex-wife Eleanor Wish are living.
 The main plot involves Maddie being kidnapped by a Chinese Triad (crime syndicate).
 Bosch believes this is because he has been investigating a murder in Los Angeles in which his primary suspect is a member of a triad that was shaking down the victim.
 Bosch heads to Hong Kong in an effort to rescue his daughter.
-The name of the most populated region of Hong Kong, Kowloon, means "nine dragons" in English.
+The name of the most populated region of Hong Kong, Kowloon, means "nine dragons".

 Plot

 During a slow work night, LAPD detective Harry Bosch is asked to investigate a shooting in a "rougher", "Bronx-like" section of Los Angeles.
 Harry and his partner, Ignacio Ferras, grudgingly take an assignment that would normally be handled by the gang unit and learn that a Chinese-American convenience store owner was murdered behind his own counter.
 The case draws Bosch's interest because the victim had shown him kindness during an earlier investigation.
 Bosch assures the owner's son, Robert Li, that he will catch the culprit.

 Bosch starts to realize that the supposed robbery was possibly an execution by a Triad hitman.
 With the help of Detective David Chu of the Asian Gangs Unit, Bosch starts to zero in on a suspect, Bo-Jing Chang, a Triad associate.
 He soon receives a threatening call telling him to back off.

 Initially ignoring the threat, Bosch receives a video showing his daughter Maddie as a captive in Hong Kong, apparently having been kidnapped.
 He believes this act was related to his investigation.
 Bosch rushes off to save her, realizing that if he is not back within 48 hours, the suspect in the shooting will be set free.
 Because of the length of the flights, Harry will have less than 24 hours to find Maddie in Hong Kong.

 Upon arriving in Hong Kong, Bosch is aided by Maddie's mother, his ex-wife Eleanor Wish, and her Chinese boyfriend, Sun Yee, who worked on security at the same casino as where Wish plays high stakes cards.
 Through examination of the video, Bosch and Wish determine which hotel may hold Maddie.
 However, Wish is killed by thieves who accosted them there.